Hands up, don't shoot

-"Hands up, don't shoot", sometimes shortened to "hands up", is a slogan and gesture that originated after the August 9, 2014, police shooting of Michael Brown in Ferguson, Missouri, and then adopted at protests against police brutality elsewhere in the United States.
+"Hands up, don't shoot", sometimes shortened to "hands up", is a slogan and gesture that originated after the August 9, 2014, police killing of Michael Brown in Ferguson, Missouri, and then adopted at protests against police brutality elsewhere in the United States.
 The slogan implies one has their hands in the air, a common sign of submission, and is therefore not a threat to an approaching police officer.
 The slogan originated with initial reports that claimed Michael Brown had his hands up when he was shot, which were later found to be untrue.

 Investigation

 On March 4, 2015, the Department of Justice, headed by President Obama appointment Eric Holder, released their report of the investigation into the events.
 President Obama said of the investigation that he had "complete confidence and [stands] fully behind the Justice Department...”
 This report found that physical and forensic evidence contradicted witnesses who claimed that Brown had his hands up when Wilson shot him.
 It also stated that witnesses whose testimony aligned with the physical and forensic evidence never "perceived Brown to be attempting to surrender at any point when Wilson fired upon him."
 The report concluded there was no justification for a federal prosecution of Officer Wilson.